Structural results for the Tree Builder Random Walk: Proof of Theorem : An example satisfying condition

-for some constant $C$.
-Now, observe that, on the event $\tau_{k-1}\ge k^6$, the increment $\Delta \tau_k$ dominates a geometric distributed random variable of parameter $k^{-6}$, because, by the definition of $\cL$, the probability of adding a new leaf is at most $k^{-6}$ in each step.
+Now, observe that, on the event $\tau_{k-1}\ge k^6$, the increment $\Delta \tau_k$ dominates a geometric distributed random variable of parameter $\G k^{-6}$, because, by the definition of $\cL$, the probability of adding a new leaf is at most $\G k^{-6}$ in each step.
 This leads us to the following upper bound:

 for some absolute constant $C$.
 Finally, putting all the pieces together, one may obtain an upper bound of form

 which, combined with Borel-Cantelli lemma, gives us the result for $\gamma = 1$. \end{proof}